SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Your SMS is like a garden.
 If you don't water it, sections will start withering and dying piece by piece.

-Aviation safety managers today face many challenges not only with a successful aviation SMS implementation but to ensure that their SMS is sustainable.
+Aviation safety managers today face many challenges not only with a successful aviation SMS implementation but with ensuring that their SMS is sustainable.
 A current challenge today is that safety managers lack a template to highlight potential risks to their aviation SMS implementations.

 This article explores risks that all aviation safety managers must be aware of.